nerdy-autodidact/Workshop/README.md

 Xamarin studio

 Note:
-All these installation instructiona  can be found in following Xamarin developer site.I just copied the instructions for your easy
+All these installation instructions  can be found in following Xamarin developer site.I just copied instructions for your easy

 https://developer.xamarin.com/guides/android/getting_started/installation/windows/manual_installation/

-# Installtion and prepare your devlopment environment
+# Installtion and Setup your development environment

 You can follow either universal installation or Manual instalation